AlxHnr/nano-backup/README.md

 ### Does it deduplicate data chunks of variable length?

 No, it does only whole-file deduplication.
-Implementing such a feature _properly_ as a single developer with very limited time is not possible.
-The cost greatly exceeds the benefit, especially in times of modern deduplicating filesystems.

 ### Does it compress the backed up files?

-No. It would make the codebase more complicated, may introduce additional dependencies and would take quite some time to test properly.
+No.